vanderpatrick/Skate-World/README.md

 - People who wish to learn how to skate.
 - Skaters that wish to improve their skill set.
-- skaters who wish to learn a diffrent skate style.
+- skaters who wish to learn a different skate style.

 ## User Report :

 - first experience

-    1. As an user i would like to learn about the school with ease.
+    1. As a user I would like to learn about the school with ease.
-    2. As an user i would like an easy navigation.
+    2. As a user I would like easy navigation.
-    3. As an user i would like to learn about the school team.
+    3. As a user I would like to learn about the school team.

 - Second experience

-    1. I would want to double check the team info.
+    1. I would want to double-check the team info.
     2. I would want to see the feedback with ease.
-    3. i would want to double check the contact infromation.
+    3. I would want to double-check the contact information.

 - As a developer